webdesigns23/flask-password-protection-lab/README.md

 To complete the lab and get the tests passing, you will need to:

+- Add methods to the User model to protect and set the password_hash property and authenticate a user with their password.

 - Create a `Signup` resource with a `post()` method that responds to a `POST /signup` request.
 It should: create a new user; save their hashed password in the database; save the user's ID in the session object; and return